Salkowski's test: Procedure

 A solution that has tested positive on this qualitative chemical test exhibits two distinct layers in a test tube; the upper layer (chloroform) gets blueish red to violet colour, while the layer of sulfuric acid becomes yellow to green, with greenish glow being visible.
-If a sample does not contain any cholesterol or other sterols the tested solution remains unchanged and retains its original colour.
+If a sample does not contain any cholesterol or other sterols, colour of the tested solution remains unchanged and retains its original colour.

-Salkowski test can also be used for determining the presence of indoles (crystalline alkaloids that are a degradation products of proteins, containg tryptophan).
+Salkowski test can also be used to test the presence of indoles (crystalline alkaloids that are a degradation products of proteins, containing tryptophan).
 In such cases a sample is treated with nitric acid and 2% solution of potassium nitrite, with positive reaction being shown by presence of red colour.

 Chemistry of the test

 Treating a solution of a sample, containing sterols, with chloroform and highly hygroscopic sulfuric acid, leads to a dehydration reaction (two water molecules are removed from two cholesterol molecules) and formation of new double bonds.
 During the chemical reaction two sterols bind together and bisterol (bisteroid) is formed; bi-cholestadien (double cholestene with two double bonds) in a case of cholesterol.
 Red colour of a solution is a consequence of bi-sulfonic acid of a bi-cholestadien, which is a product of sulfuric acid sulfonating bi-cholestadien.